dsasse07/jest-example/JestBlog.md

 ```

 ## Writing the functions
-At the root of our example project, lets make the file that will contain our functions.
+Create a new file in `/jest-example` which will contain our functions.
 The name of the file should match the filename of the test file, minus the `.test` extension.

 In `/jest-example`
 ```sh